MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 ### Hybrid WAN scenario

 For this scenario, grouping devices by domain allows devices to be included in peer downloads and uploads across VLANs. **Set Download Mode to 2 - Group**.
-The default group is the authenticated domain or Active Directory site.
+The default group, when neither the GroupID or GroupIDSource policies are set, is the AD Site (1), Authenticated domain SID (2) or AAD Tenant ID (5), in that order.
 If your domain-based group is too wide, or your Active Directory sites aren't aligned with your site network topology, then you should consider additional options for dynamically creating groups, for example by using the GroupIDSrc parameter.

 To do this in Group Policy go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Download mode** to **2**.